ItsSupercar/alttpr-Tracker/README.md

 TIP: For icons that count up/down, or cycle through multiple states (like the bow, keys, and dungeon chests), you can middle click to cycle backwards-- helpful if you need to undo a misclick!

-COLOUR LEGEND:
+COLOUR LEGEND

 Icons on the map are displayed in various colours.
 Here's what they mean:
-RED - This item is not accessible.
+RED: This item is not accessible.
-ORANGE - This item is not accessible, but it is possible to check what it is.
+ORANGE: This item is not accessible, but it is possible to check what it is.
-GREEN - This item is accessible.
+GREEN: This item is accessible.
-DARK GREEN - This item is accessible, but only by traversing a dark room.
+DARK GREEN: This item is accessible, but only by traversing a dark room.
-YELLOW - It is uncertain whether or not this item is accessible.
+YELLOW: It is uncertain whether or not this item is accessible.

 DUNGEON CHESTS

 The colour of the large circle tells you whether the boss is beatable, unbeatable, uncertain, or requires traversal of dark rooms (same as legend above).
 The colour of the numbered circle tells you whether the next item in the dungeon is available, unavailable, or uncertain.
 The number indicates how many items total are left in the dungeon.
 The colour and number of the small dots represents ALL the remaining items and the state of their availabiliity.